Guardiola rules out Isco to Manchester City

+Manchester City will not be signing Isco from Real Madrid in the transfer window, Pep Guardiola has said.

-The Premier League champion has been linked with an €80million bid for the Spain international, who has been unable to hold down a permanent place in Zinedine Zidane's plans at the Santiago Bernabeu.
+The Premier League champions have been linked with an €80million bid for the Spain international, who has been unable to hold down a permanent place in Zinedine Zidane's plans at the Santiago Bernabeu.

-The former Barcelona manager was happy to pay tribute to Madrid's achievement under Zidane, after they claimed a third UEFA Champions League in a row with a 3-1 win over Liverpool.
+The former Barcelona head coach was happy to pay tribute to Madrid's achievement under Zidane, after they claimed a third Champions League in a row last Saturday with a 3-1 win over Liverpool.

-However, he has promised City will do its utmost to end the Spanish club's recent dominance.
+However, he has promised City will do their utmost to end the Spanish club's recent dominance.

-"It's spectacular, you have to take your hat off to them," Guardiola said.
+"It's spectacular, you have to take your hat off to them," he said.
 "It doesn't matter if they deserve it or not, because it's very difficult to do what they've done.

 "They've demonstrated their quality, and we hope to prevent them from taking the fourth consecutive one.